rianaandrianome/coffee-webapp-gatsby-drupal/README.md

 The JSON:API and the JSON:API extras modules are used to make the drupal site behave like a REST API.

 ## Usage
-First you need to [install composer] globally on your machine.
-Refer to the following if you are on an Ubuntu machine:
+First you need to [install composer] globally on your machine.\n Refer to the following if you are on an Ubuntu machine:
 `https://www.digitalocean.com/community/tutorials/how-to-install-and-use-composer-on-ubuntu-18-04`